 As we already know, current computers operate with digital data.
-Even though the real world is analogue, inside a computer it is represented as digital.
+Even though the real world is analogue, inside a computer it's represented as digital data.

 Real world analogue data is continuous, as close as two values are, there is always a value in between them, for instance, space and time are continuous.
-Storing analogue data would require an infinite storage capacity.
+Of course, storing analogue data would require an infinite storage capacity.

 Digital data, on the other hand, is discrete.
-There is only a finite set of possible values, between two successive digital values nothing exists.
+There is only a finite set of possible values, between two consecutive digital values nothing exists.

-This means when we measure real world analogue data and convert it into digital data we lose a lot of information.
+This means when we measure real world analogue data and convert it into digital data, we lose a lot of information.

-In the image we can see the conversion of a real world analogue data in red to digital data in grey, in this case, digital data can only take sixteen different values.
-Therefore, it could be represented using only four bits $(2^4=16)$.
+In the image we can see the conversion of real-world analogue data (in red) to digital data (in grey), in this case, digital data can only take sixteen different values.
+Therefore, it could be represented using only four bits (because 2^4 =16).